Style guide for Australiana magazine

 - Photo credit, eg "photograph Geoff Friend".
 Special wording generally applies only to the monarch, eg "by Gracious Permission of Her Majesty the Queen".

 We send authors successive proofs for checking, usually by email as pdf files.
-You can print a hard copy and make suggestions on that and mail or scan it, make them on the pdf as post-it notes, or if there are only a few, send an email with the changes.
+Ideally, make them on the pdf file as post-it notes by using the "Edit PDF" function in Acrobat Reader (a free download).
+Otherwise, print a hard copy and make your suggestions on that and mail or scan it, or if there are only a few, send an email with the changes.
 After each revision, you will get a new version to check.
 You will always get a final version.

 - Australiana does not pay author fees.
 We give authors several free copies of the magazine, and authors may purchase bulk copies at a cost determined by the committee.